Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

-For the same two devices -- together with two other AAC devices with different ungated channel lengths $L_{ug} = 0.1$ and $0 .3~\mu$m --, we plot in \Figrefa{fig:NEP} the minimal $\rm{NEP}^{op}_V$ values as a function of the radiation frequency (green, red and blue dots).
-The corresponding gate voltages were found to be only weakly frequency-dependent (see supplementary).
-We plot in the same graph the frequency-dependent real and imaginary parts of the impedance $Z_{ant}$ of both the antenna of the AAC-type device and that of the SAC-type one (green and red full and dashed lines).
+For the same two devices -- together with two other AAC devices with different ungated channel lengths $L_{ug} = 0.1$ and $0.3~\mu$m --, we plot in \Figrefa{fig:NEP} the minimal $\rm{NEP}^{op}_V$ values as a function of the radiation frequency.
+The corresponding gate voltages were found to be only weakly frequency-dependent (see Supporting Information).
+In the same graph the frequency-dependent real and imaginary parts of the antenna impedance $Z_{ant}$ for our AAC-and SAC-type photodetectors with $L_{ug} = 0.2~\mu$m are presented.
 One observes a reciprocal behavior of $Z_{ant}(\omega)$ and the curves of minimal $\rm{NEP}^{op}_V$.
 The reason is that the performance of the detector strongly depends on the efficiency of the THz power coupling from the antenna to the transistor's graphene channel.
-Best electrical power coupling is achieved for conjugate impedance matching, $Z_{ant}= Z_{SLG}^{\ast}$, where $Z_{SLG}$ is the gate-voltage-dependent impedance of the graphene channel (the real part of which typically lies in the range of several k$\Omega$).
+Best electrical power coupling is achieved for conjugate impedance matching, $Z_{ant}= Z_{SLG}^{\ast}$, where $Z_{SLG}$ is the gate-voltage-dependent impedance of the graphene channel (the real part of which typically lies in the range of several k$\Omega$, see also Supporting Information).
 Although we do not reach optimal impedance matching at any frequency, one still clearly sees that the variation of the impedance with frequency directly reflects in the frequency dependence of the minimal $\rm{NEP}^{op}_V$ values.
 At 100~GHz, where $\Re({Z_{ant}})$ is low, the minimal $\rm{NEP}^{op}_V$ is fairly large, with values of 1340~pW/$\surd{\rm{Hz}}$ for the AAC device and 4207~pW/$\surd{\rm{Hz}}$ for the SAC one.

-It is worth mentioning, that for BG voltage operation (open green circles), the lowest $\rm{NEP}^{op}_V$ (1540~pW/$\surd{\rm{Hz}}$) is close to that obtained for TG biasing.
+It is worth mentioning, that for BG voltage operation, the lowest $\rm{NEP}^{op}_V$ (1540~pW/$\surd{\rm{Hz}}$) is close to that obtained for TG biasing.
 At 1000~GHz, the minimum $\rm{NEP}^{op}_V$ values are significantly smaller (479~pW/$\surd{\rm{Hz}}$ for AAC and 642~pW/$\surd{\rm{Hz}}$ for SAC), which we can attribute to improved power coupling by a smaller difference in impedance between the antenna and the channel.